2020 NRL Grand Final: First half

-The first score came when Melbourne's Justin Olam attempted to score in the fourth minute.
+The first points came when Melbourne's Justin Olam attempted to score in the fourth minute.
 The referee ruled “no try”, but a video review showed that Penrith’s Tyrone May had kicked the ball out and ordered a penalty try.
 Cameron Smith converted.
 In the seventh minute Josh Mansour appeared to have scored for the Penrith side, but it was disallowed for a Stephen Crichton obstruction.
 Penrith made errors twice and Smith took advantage with two penalty goals.
 Later Nathan Cleary misdirected a pass which Suliasi Vunivalu intercepted, running 80 meters for a length of field try.
-With a minute remaining, Smith scored his first grand final try, right in front of the goal posts.
-It was initially called “no try”, until replays showed Apisai Koroisau knocking it from his hands.
-Smith hit the conversion, the half finishing 22–0 in favour of the Melbourne club.
+With a minute remaining, Smith scored his first grand final try, right under the goal posts.
+It was initially called “no try”, until replays showed Apisai Koroisau knocking the ball from his hands.
+Smith converted and the half finished 22–0 in favour of Melbourne.